DesmondYau/SpringBoot-Ecommerce/README.md

 - Enables dynamic **service registration** and lookup using **Spring Cloud Netflix Eureka**.
 Ensures services can find and communicate with each other without hardcoded URLs.

 **🗂️ Config Server**
-- Centralizes configuration for all services using Spring Cloud Config Server.
+- Centralizes configuration for all services using **Spring Cloud Config Server**.

 # Technologies